In this section

 The role of a carer is very diverse and can encompass a multitude of activities including, helping people to the toilet, helping with washing, dressing or moving around the home.
 The carers role can also include shopping, cleaning, cooking, laundering of clothes, assisting with medication, managing money and taking people to attend appointments.

 Our commitment to supporting and improving the experience of carers has led to the Royal Berkshire NHS Foundation trust signing up to the acute hospitals carers charter and we continue to strive towards improving carer experience.
-Here is a link to our carers charter.

 It is important you tell us as soon as possible if you have any worries or concerns about taking your loved one home from hospital.
 Here is some useful advice for preparing for discharge.

 These boards can be found across the hospital.
 The carer information boards have a wealth of information on them and contain variety of information signposting people to local carer support agencies including the Alzheimer’s society .

 Your feedback is important to us so that we can continue to make improvements in how we support carers.
 Please complete a carers survey.

 If you have any queries or question as a carer then please contact Karen O'Leary (Patient Experience Liaison Nurse) - email@example.com.

 Age UK have been in Berkshire over 50 years and provide a wide range of services specifically to support people in later life.